 - In my experience with all Linksys Wi-Fi 6 solutions, the mobile app (if you choose to use it) is laggy and not well-optimized for Android.
 So make sure you’re patient.

 After the setup process, you can forget about the app completely and use the web interface, which you can reach by pointing a browser to 192.168.1.1.
-Now, for the most part, you can manage your network the way you do a standard router.
+Now, you can manage your network the way you do a standard router for the most part.

 Familiar networking settings and features

-The MX4200 share the same settings and features that those of the MX5300.
+The MX4200 shares the same settings and features as those of the MX5300.
 To avoid repeating myself.
 I’d put here a few bullet points.

 - Device Prioritization: A relatively simple QoS feature that allows you to drag and drop up to three connected devices on to the Internet prioritized list.
 There’s no application-based prioritization.